bhanuprakash437/app-login/README.md

 **Running the Test**

-1. Specify the target browser & file path and execute the following command to run all the tests.
+1. Specify the target browser & file path(**package.json**) and execute the following command to run all the tests.

 testcafe chrome ./tests